control-alt-repeat/website/src/content/homepage/-index.md

 # Features
 features:
-  - title: Reclaim Value from Your Electronics
+  - title: End-of-life IT and tech disposal
     image: /images/service-2.png
-    content: "Turn your unused tech into cash with ease!
-We handle everything, from listing to sale, with just a 30% commission from the final sale price.
-We specialize in selling:"
+    content: "This includes both residential and commercial.
+We will collect for free within the local area.
+We are a certified waste carrier and have T11 exemption allowing us to dismantle your old electronics and prevent as much as possible going to landfill.
+If you have something of particular value we can offer to sell your items for a commission which will take after it's sale.
+We accept the following:"
     bulletpoints:
+      - Computers
+      - Thermal printers
+      - Monitors
+      - Laptops
       - Games consoles
       - Computer games
-      - Laptops
       - Mobile phones
       - Digital cameras
       - Mass storage devices
     button:
       enable: true
-      label: Read more about selling your electronics
+      label: Get in touch
-      link: /selling-your-electronics
+      link: /contact

-  - title: Digital Conversion
+  - title: Data recovery
     image: /images/service-1.png
-    content: "Preserve your precious memories with our growing range of media conversion solutions.
-We specialize in recovering video, audio, and data from outdated formats, including:"
+    content: "Got an old laptop or computer with photos still on it, but it won't turn on?
+We can help you get that data back.
+We also have a growing range of devices for digitising older analogue media to your chosen media (USB/DVD/etc).
+If the media you have is not in our list, get in touch as we may still be able to help you via one of our partners:"
     bulletpoints:
       - VHS
       - Hi8
       - Minidisc
+      - Floppy disc
-      - Computer drives (IDE/SATA/mSATA and more)
+      - Computer drives
-      - Your media will be securely transferred and delivered via digital download, USB, or both – your choice
+      - Your media will be securely transferred and delivered via digital download, USB, or both – your choice - unless media is provided this will be charged
     button:
       enable: true
-      label: Read more about digital conversion
+      label: Get in touch
-      link: /digital-conversion
+      link: /contact

-  - title: Upgrade Your Laptop or PC for Better Performance
+  - title: Computer repair, maintenance and upgrades
     image: /images/service-3.png
-    content: "Breathe new life into your laptop or computer with our easy upgrade services.
-In many cases, a simple upgrade can significantly boost power and extend the life of your device.
-However, some laptops may have limitations, so we’ll assess your specific needs first.
-With our services you can:"
+    content: "We can work on computers and laptops both Windows and Mac.
+Prices start at £40/hour and usually are completed within that time.
+Mac pricing starts at £50 due to the increased complexity:"
     bulletpoints:
-      - Give your computer a new lease of life with a storage or RAM upgrade
-      - Replace a broken laptop screen for a fresh and new functioning display
-      - Install the latest operating system like Windows 11 or switch to Linux
+      - Laptop screen, keyboard and trackpad repair or replacement
+      - Internal deep-clean and thermal paste refresh
+      - Retro PC diagnostics and repair; we have Windows 95 and XP machines in our shop!
+      - Internal storage cloning and recovery
+      - Virus and malware removal
+      - General diagnostics
     button:
       enable: true
-      label: Start my upgrade
+      label: Get in touch
       link: /contact
 ---